Timtech4u/simpleisbetterthancomplex.com/_posts/tutorial/2016-07-28-how-to-create-django-signals.markdown

 #### How it works?

-If you are familiar the **Observer Design Pattern**, this is somewhat how Django implements it.
+If you are familiar with the **Observer Design Pattern**, this is somewhat how Django implements it.
 Or at least serves for the same purpose.

 There are two key elements in the signals machinary: the _senders_ and the _receivers_.
 As the name suggests, the _sender_ is the one responsible to dispatch a signal, and the _receiver_ is the one who will receive this signal and